E-RayZer: Self-supervised 3D Reconstruction as Spatial Visual Pre-training: Introduction

-In this paper, we present \textbf{\ours{}}, the first \textbf{truly self-supervised 3D Gaussian splatting reconstruction} model that learns 3D-aware representations from unlabeled data, thereby establishing a new paradigm for \textit{3D spatial visual pre-training} (Fig.~\ref{fig:teaser}).
-Unlike its predecessor RayZer~\cite{jiang2025rayzer}, which exhibits only \textit{superficial} 3D awareness by learning the \textit{proxy task} of self-supervised view synthesis in \textit{latent space}, \ours{} operates directly in the \textit{3D space}, learning self-supervised 3D reconstruction.
-Concretely, \ours{} predicts camera parameters and 3D Gaussians~\cite{kerbl20233d} from inputs, and renders them back for photometric self-supervision under the constraints of physical rendering rules.
+In this paper, we present \textbf{\ours{}}, the first \textbf{truly self-supervised 3D Gaussian splatting reconstruction} model that learns 3D-aware representations from unlabeled data, establishing a new paradigm for \textit{3D spatial visual pre-training} (Fig.~\ref{fig:teaser}).
+Unlike its predecessor RayZer~\cite{jiang2025rayzer}, which exhibits only \textit{superficial} 3D awareness through the \textit{proxy task} of self-supervised view synthesis in \textit{latent space}, \ours{} operates directly in \textit{3D space}, learning self-supervised 3D reconstruction.
+Concretely, \ours{} predicts camera parameters and 3D Gaussians~\cite{kerbl20233d} from inputs and renders them back for photometric self-supervision under physical rendering constraints.
 By grounding representations in \textbf{explicit} scene geometry, \ours{} learns features that are genuinely 3D-aware and free from RayZer's shortcut solutions such as frame interpolation (see Sec.~\ref{sec:preliminaries}).
-This design not only yields a \textit{camera space} that is more geometrically grounded and interpretable than RayZer’s, but also produces \textit{latent representations} that are truly \textbf{3D-aware}, effectively benefiting downstream 3D Vision tasks.
+This design yields both a \textit{camera space} that is more geometrically grounded and interpretable than RayZer's, and \textit{latent representations} that are truly \textbf{3D-aware}, effectively benefiting downstream 3D vision tasks.

-Although using explicit 3D Gaussians offers clear advantages, it also introduces substantial training challenges.
+Although explicit 3D Gaussians offer clear advantages, they also introduce substantial training challenges.
 As reported in RayZer (Tab.~7), training with explicit 3D leads to non-convergence.
-To address this key challenge, we propose a \textbf{fine-grained learning curriculum}, built on the concept of \textit{visual overlap} between input views.
-To stabilize training, we begin with samples of \textit{high visual overlap}, allowing the pose estimator to be initialized from predicting near-identity poses, and gradually reduce overlap to promote general 3D understanding.
-When \textit{scaling} to heterogeneous training resources, visual overlap provides a natural and unified metric to adaptively align varying camera motion distributions, improving data consistency.
-Notably, we approximate visual overlap in an \textit{unsupervised} way, keeping the framework entirely free from any 3D annotations.
+To address this, we propose a \textbf{fine-grained learning curriculum} built on the concept of \textit{visual overlap} between input views.
+We begin with samples of \textit{high visual overlap}, allowing the pose estimator to initialize from near-identity poses, and gradually reduce overlap to promote general 3D understanding.
+When \textit{scaling} to heterogeneous training sources, visual overlap provides a natural and unified metric to adaptively align varying camera motion distributions, improving data consistency.
+Notably, we approximate visual overlap in an \textit{unsupervised} manner, keeping the framework entirely free from 3D annotations.

-We systematically study the performance of \ours{} with different training data scales.
+We systematically study \ours{}'s performance across different training data scales.
 We highlight key conclusions and summarize our contributions as follows: